+There is considerable awareness of the pivotal of literacy and information literacy in the sociocultural and economic development of individuals, groups and nations.
+Within Europe there is an uneven development of both the infrastructure and methods of achieving Information Literacy.
 In this paper we presented a case study from Middlesex university where Information Literacy is delivered in the form of interactive workshops by librarians in parallel to the subject curriculum, mainly during the induction week to all students (first, second and third cycles).
 In addition, project and doctoral students benefit from customised workshops on critical reading and writing, as well as on research ethics.
 The paper concludes with high level guidelines encapsulated by a synergistic, student-centred model.
 The student is supported by a variety of stakeholders who collaborate to impart and reinforce knowledge and good practice.
 It is suggested that synergies are both effective and efficient if based on openness, transparency and trust.
 Lessons from current research on Academic Literacy will mould future methods and practices.
-Future work will concentrate on improving process with a long term perspective incorporating new methods and products across the curriculum.
+Future work will concentrate on curriculum.